mozilla/protocol/src/pages/fundamentals/themes.md

 ## Component themes

 In addition to the global themes for brand and type scale, we have a few standard component-level theming classes you can use.
+Smaller components intended to appear in groups (like Cards and Pictos) shouldn't be themed individually, but can appear in a larger container with the theme class applied to the entire group.

 ### Dark theme